hydroper/ts4air/docs/features-and-comparison-to-actionscript.md

 ## Callbacks

 In ActionScript, omitting parameters in a callback causes a runtime error without compile-time advice.
 In TypeScript under `ts4air`, parameters should be created automatically if possible (e.g. for a typed lambda).

+## Reflection

+- `for..in` does not iterate keys from, for example, instance properties, but it does still iterate plain object keys.